valerielim/Sentiment-Analysis/Process.md

 # 95 percent confidence interval: 0.6680392 0.7171959
 # Final probability of success: 0.6930266
 ```
+Based on Rinkle's calculations, the average performance of 3 well-known packages

+> Some explanation here

+### Apply to test set

 I'll apply this same algorithm to classify the remaining 4000+ unlabelled comments.

 A note - While this classifier isn't exceptionally accurate (at `70%`), it skews sentiment detection *in the same way* for both datasets.
 Meaning, if it tends to classify Uber's posts as negative, it would classify Grab's posts as negative by the same degree too.